 Here is another statement - In addition, new bags of Wilderness Chicken, Basics Salmon and Large Breed Adult Chicken will be available on the shelves so you can continue to feed BLUE with complete confidence.
 Ok, WHEN will they be available?
 Will there be big signs telling people about the recalls or will it be brushed under the table?
 Pet food companies need to step up and start taking responsibility for their actions and when there is a problem use every venue possible to get the word out - we are talking about dog and cats lives here!
 I get Blue Buffalo's newsletter and I have not seen this information come through yet :(

-One last note, Life's Abundance, which is shipped direct to consumers within 6 weeks of being made, keeps track of every customers orders.
+One last note, Life's Abundance, which is shipped direct to consumers within 4-6 weeks of being made, keeps track of every customers orders.
 Some may say - why does this matter?
 As you can see it would be HUGE in case of any problem where a company can pull a lot number, have the names, addresses, phone number and email of the people that purchased that food and get in touch with them immediately.
-Life's Abundance has been in business 11 years and has never been on a recall list - how many other pet food companies can say that?
+Life's Abundance has been in business since 1999 and has never been on a recall list - how many other pet food companies can say that?
 It's all about strict manufacturing guidelines and caring about what ingredients are being added.

 Want to check if your dog or cat food has ever been recalled?
 Stay on top of it at http://www.accessdata.fda.gov/scripts/newpetfoodrecalls/